fsichetti/nice-meshes/README.md

 # Nice Meshes
-*Nicemesh* is a progam that can generate triangle meshes with very regular geometry, to be used as ground truth when testing geometry processing algorithms.
+This progam can generate triangle meshes with very regular geometry, to be used as ground truth when testing geometry processing algorithms.

 # Building
 Clone the repo, move to the root folder and run `make`.